sha256yan/incorrect-fee/README.md

 Will now use example numbers:
-- Let amountIn = 1e10
+- Let amountIn = 1e10 (meaning the user has transferred/minted 1e10 tokens to the LBPair)
 - Let PRECISION = 1e18
 - Let totalFee =  0.00125 x precision
 - Let price = 1 (parity)